panoysia/elmersia-site/index.markdown

 My skills and values matters the most to me

-I am doing my best to prepare and be open to any opportunity and responsibility that will come my way; that will allow me to showcase my values and skills.
+I am doing my best to prepare and be open to any opportunity and responsibility that will come my way; that will allow me to showcase my values and skills.-->